-Accuracy: Use at least one (1) known pure positive at the anticipated environmental conditions and compare the methods results to that of a reference method.
+Use at least one organism known to be pure and known to give a positive result at the anticipated environmental conditions and compare the results to that of a reference method.

-1.5.2 Detection Capability
+1.5.2 Evaluation of Precision,

 The Standard does not specify the procedure to use to determine the Detection Capability.
 It is left to the laboratory to select any method that they can defend as being technically sound.